lcpp-org/crane/docs/source/TwoReactionArgon.rst

 are the rate coefficients of ionization and recombination.
 It is immediately noticable that the equations describing the chemical kinetics of the electrons and the ions are identical.
-When combined with enforcing identical initial conditions on the two species, this ensures that the quasineutrality of the plasma is maintained, i.e. :math:`n_e = n_i`.
+When combined with enforcing of identical initial conditions on the two species, this ensures that the quasineutrality of the plasma is maintained, i.e. :math:`n_e = n_i`.

 As part of the verification of this model, we can predict the steady-state